makrai/notes/yazdavar21-multimod-mental-socmed.md

   * Unlike traditional observational cohort studies conducted through questionnaires and self-reported surveys
 * we explore the reliable detection of depressive symptoms from tweets
-  * multimodal big (social) data to discern depressive behaviors using a wide variety of features including individual-level demographics
+  * multimodal social data to discern depressive behaviors using a wide variety of features including individual-level demographics
   * developing a multimodal framework and employing statistical techniques to fuse heterogeneous sets of features obtained through the processing of